hristovalev7/Dungeons-and-Dragons/README.md

 The dragons are also randomly placed on the map.
 Once you reach a cell with a dragon you **have to** defeat it.
 If you manage to defeat a dragon, 50% of your max health is restored.

 # Compiling
-After compiling, ensure that the executable and the level files (level1.txt and level2.txt) are in the same directory!
+After compiling, make sure that the executable and the level files (level1.txt and level2.txt) are in the same directory!